vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

     +++deviceSecondaryKey:+++

-    > **NOTE**: You will be using the text editor to store some configuration values associated with your Azure resources.

 1. Switch back to the Azure portal window and wait for the deployment to finish.

-    You will see a notification when deployment is complete.
+    You will see a notification when deployment of your IoT hub and DPS resources is complete.

 1. Once the deployment has completed, in the left navigation area, to review any output values from the template, click **Outputs**.